Truth Discovery in Sequence Labels from Crowds: Experiments

 \subsubsection{Convergence Study.}

-In addition to the theoretical analysis on the convergence of $AggSLC$, we further examine the convergence empirically.
-For this experiment, we use the NER dataset as the testbed, and we observe similar results on the PICO dataset.
+In addition to the theoretical analysis on the convergence of $AggSLC$, we empirically examine the convergence.
+We use the NER dataset as the testbed for this experiment, and we observe similar results on the PICO dataset.
 Figure \ref{fig:convergence} illustrates the value of objective function ($\mathcal{F}$) with respect to each iteration.
 We can see that the value of the objective function decreases rapidly during the first three iterations and then reaches a stable stage, showing that the proposed method converges quickly in practice.
 As can be seen, ($\mathcal{F}$) is a decreasing function that converges to the minimal point.